Subarachnoid hemorrhage is a disease that can become serious and, in the worst case, even fatal

 Writing reference ①: https://soujinkai.or.jp/himawariNaiHifu/fatty-liver

-2. What causes subarachnoid hemorrhage
+2. What causes subarachnoid hemorrhage?

-There are three main causes of subarachnoid hemorrhage.
+There are three main causes of subarachnoid hemorrhage:

-● Rupture of cerebral aneurysm
+Rupture of a cerebral aneurysm

-● Bleeding from cerebral arteriovenous malformation
+● Bleeding from cerebral arteriovenous malformations

 ● Head injury

-<Rupture of cerebral aneurysm>
+<Rupture of a cerebral aneurysm>

-<Bleeding from cerebral arteriovenous malformation>
+<Bleeding from cerebral arteriovenous malformations>

 <Head injury>